HsiaoChiLiao/EXTruvIIInb/README.md

 The `extruv3nb_broad` is an R object that contains the corrected data and the parameters estimated by the model.

 ## The corrected data
-Then, to obtain the corrected data, we run the below.
+Then, to obtain the corrected data (both logPAC and Pearson residuals), we run the below.

 ``` r
 #Creating a SingleCellExperiment object